Public Safety - University Police

 Emergency call boxes are strategically placed on the Historic Beaufort Campus and Hilton Head Gateway Campus to aid in quick response should the need arise.

 The USC Beaufort Police officers are sworn and certified officers with comprehensive arrest powers in the state of South Carolina.
 University police officers have the authority to enforce all state laws throughout the state.
-These law enforcement powers are granted by the State of South Carolina Code of Laws in section 59-116-30.
 The University Police Officers are also appointed and commissioned as State Constables by the Governor of South Carolina as provided by Title 23, Chapter 1, Article 60, Code of Laws of South Carolina, 1976, as amended.